Commercial Waste Egham — Complaints Procedure

 Upon receipt the complaint will be logged and acknowledged within a defined period.
 Initial assessment determines whether the matter requires immediate corrective action (for example, arranging a replacement collection) or a formal investigation.
 We aim to acknowledge complaints promptly and provide an initial response indicating the expected timescale for a substantive reply.

-Investigator reviewing collection records and logs How complaints are handled: Complaints are investigated by a designated complaints officer.
+A close-up view of three grey plastic recycling bins placed on a wooden floor, each filled with different types of waste.
+The left bin contains clear plastic bottles, some crumpled with visible labels and caps.
+The middle bin holds empty, crushed aluminium cans in silver and gold finishes, stacked within the bin.
+The right bin is filled with crumpled paper and cardboard, including a large brown paper bag and white paper scraps, with some edges protruding slightly.
+The environment appears to be in a commercial or residential setting, possibly outside a property in Egham, with the bins positioned on an outdoor terrace or patio area, with beige tiled flooring visible at the base of the bins.
+The scene reflects waste segregation and collection practices, typical of rubbish removal services offered by Commercial Waste Egham.
+How complaints are handled: Complaints are investigated by a designated complaints officer.
 The investigation will: gather relevant records (route sheets, driver notes, CCTV where available), review contractual terms, interview staff if necessary, and assess environmental or safety implications.
 The investigator will seek to understand the operational context of the problem and propose a fair resolution.
 All investigations are conducted impartially and with attention to data protection and confidentiality.

 Where appropriate the response will set out proposed remedies such as service credits, rescheduled collections, repair or replacement of containers, or procedural changes to prevent recurrence.
 The response will be communicated in writing and will include a summary of findings and the reasons for the decision.
 If an immediate operational fix is required, that will be carried out without waiting for the full investigation outcome.